-With neither FleetSSL cPanel or cPanel® AutoSSL supporting DNSONLY servers, we've decided to make a free and convenient packaging of the awesome acmetool project and some custom configuration + hooks for free, automatically renewing SSL on your DNSONLY nameservers.
+With neither FleetSSL cPanel or cPanel® AutoSSL supporting DNSONLY servers, we've decided to make a free and convenient utility to automatically issue and renew trusted SSL certificates.
+Just install and walk away.

 Ensure you meet the prerequisites: